apache/couchdb-glazier/INSTALL_32.md

 We hope Glazier simplifies using Erlang and CouchDB for you, giving a consistent, repeatable build environment.

-For 32bit build instructions, see [this documentation](INSTALL_32.md)

 # Base Requirements

-- 64-bit Windows 7 or 8.1. *As of CouchDB 2.0 we only support a 64-bit build of CouchDB.
-Altought, 32bit instructions are available [here](INSTALL_32.md)*.
+- 64-bit Windows 7 or 8.1. *This is required for Mozilla build setup*.
   - We like 64-bit Windows 7, 8.1 or 10 Enterprise N (missing Media Player, etc.) from MSDN.
 - If prompted, reboot after installing the .NET framework.
-- [Visual Studio 2013 x64 Community Edition](https://www.visualstudio.com/vs/older-downloads/) installed on the *C: drive*.
+- [Visual Studio 2013 x86 Community Edition](https://www.visualstudio.com/vs/older-downloads/) installed on the *C: drive*.
 Downloading requires a free Dev Essentials subscription from Microsoft.
 - [Chocolatey](https://chocolatey.org).
 From an *administrative* __cmd.exe__ command prompt, run:

 ```dos